rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

 #### 5. Folder Creation

-When training the models as shown above, there is a seperate directory that is created each time with a name following this convention:
+When training the models as shown above, there is a separate directory that is created each time with a name following this convention:
 ```bash
 ${Model Name}_${timestamp}_e${Epochs}_bs${Batch Size}_fe${Filter Number}
 ```